Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Introduction

-Our main contributions are summarized below. \begin{itemize} \item We present a basic system model for THz UM-MIMO and propose a way to determine the channel parameters.
-The effects of the antenna geometry and transceiver architecture on the THz UM-MIMO systems are further discussed with precise definitions. \item We illustrate the basic principles of beamforming by visualizing the electromagnetic field distribution in the physical layer, and discuss the relation between the mathematical expression and the real beam.
-We characterize the features of beam patterns generated via UM-MIMO, and discuss the effects of near-field and far-field.
-Furthermore, we introduce two beamforming schemes, i.e., beam training and beamspace MIMO, which are considered promising and feasible solutions for THz communications. \item We present two main issues, i.e., spatial-wideband effect and frequency-wideband effect, which are notable and needed to be considered in the wideband THz beamforming.
+The main contributions of this paper are summarized below. \begin{itemize} \item We present a basic system model for THz UM-MIMO and propose a way to determine the channel parameters.
+The effects of the antenna geometry and transceiver architecture on the THz UM-MIMO systems are further discussed with precise definitions.

+\item We illustrate the basic principles of beamforming by visualizing the electromagnetic field distribution in the physical layer.
+We characterize the features of beam patterns generated by large-scale array and discuss the near-field and far-field assumptions in THz UM-MIMO systems.

+\item We introduce a beam training scheme that can realize the beamforming in THz UM-MIMO systems without using the channel state information (CSI).
+The basic concept of the beam training is elaborated and two essential components, i.e., training protocol and codebook design, are discussed.
+The lens antenna array is introduced to realize beam training as a special manner.

+\item We study an intelligent reflecting surface (IRS)-assisted system for THz communication, which helps enhance the signal coverage and improve spectral efficiency with very low energy consumption.
+The system model of the IRS-assisted THz UM-MIMO is presented and the joint active and passive beamforming strategies for THz communication are discussed.

+\item We introduce the multi-user UM-MIMO channels and provide an effective beamforming strategy for multi-user THz UM-MIMO systems.
+Based on this strategy, we revisit the popular linear beamforming algorithms that can eliminate the inter-user interference and evaluate their performance in THz UM-MIMO systems.

+\item We present two main issues, i.e., spatial-wideband effect and frequency-wideband effect, which are notable and need to be considered in the wideband THz beamforming.
 We explain why these effects occur and provide some available solutions to addressing these issues.

+\item We provide an overview of the existing THz MIMO arrays based on different fabrication techniques, including electronic-based, photonics-based, and new materials-based.
+We pay special attention to those THz antenna arrays with dynamic beam steering capabilities.

+\item We identify the transformative functions of the THz beamforming technologies in emerging applications, including satellite communications, vehicle connectivity, indoor wireless networks, wireless data centers, secure transmission, and inter-chip communications.
+These applications demonstrate the great potential of THz UM-MIMO systems in shaping future wireless networks.